 They also have props for people to wear, click selfies and pose for boomerang.
 This is a very thoughtful by the Restauranteurs, as they are trying to have customer fun-time.

 Spice Station also has Non-A/C section which is located to the right of the main restaurant area.
-This section has a wonderful poster that made me feel like I was in a building with multiple arches.
-The spot is perfect for taking pictures.

 The section outside has bulbs that are put inside inverted glasses and some are present inside empty liquor bottles.
 Wiring for the bulbs flow though hoses which looks like the household pipes.

 Cutleries and table-mats are setup on every seat which gives sheikh look to the restaurant.

 There are many more things about the interiors that can’t be described in words.

 The restaurant serves food from some of the popular cuisines like Chinese, Thai and Indian.
 Let me share my experience of trying different items.

 Glass Noodle Salad and Som Tum Salad were the two salads that I tried.
 I specially loved the Glass Noodles as it had the soft noodles and garnishing very well.